Index For Information

 people buying their boots as well as the knock off ones.
 This helps to

-explain why our skin prices have risen 30% to 60% since the spring
+explain why our skin prices rose 30% to 60% between the spring

-of 2010.
+of 2010 and the spring of 2012.
 To put it in the words of Decker's Corp. (parent

 company of UGG Australia®), ".........as